Practical-Seaweed/enjoy_the_outdoors_capstone/README.md

 **Implement best practices:**
 - Have a good directory structures (ex: css, images and scripts folders)
 - Use good file naming conventions (ex: lowercase file names with no spaces)
-- Have well-formatted HTML, CSS and JavaScript (indentions, blank lines, etc)
+- Have well-formatted HTML, CSS and JavaScript (indentions, blank lines, etc.)
 - Use good names for your HTML elements and JavaScript variables/functions
 - Use HTML, CSS and JavaScript comments effectively
 - Make sure there are no JavaScript errors at run time (check the Console tab in the browser frequently)

 **Class Demonstrations**
-Each student will be given 10 minutes to demostrate their site to the class on "project demonstration day".
+Each student will be given 10 minutes to demonstrate their site to the class on "project demonstration day".
 During this time, you will:

 - Show off your website and the pages within it
 - Describe/show one interesting piece of HTML/CSS Bootstrap you wrote